 Meditation is the natural state of the human mind—at rest, open, alert.
 The basic meditation technique, shamatha vipashana, predates all religious traditions, though it is used in one way or another by each of them.
 Undertaken as a steady practice, meditation allows the mind to relax and settle.
 It encourages our inherent qualities of stability, clarity and mental strength to emerge.

-Kit is a practitioner and meditation instructor in the Shambhala Lineage of Buddhism and teaches shamatha vipashana (mindfulness awareness meditation) as taught directly by the historic Buddha to Dawa Sangpo, the King of Shambhala, 2,600 years ago.
+Kanoho is a practitioner and meditation instructor in the Shambhala Lineage of Buddhism and teaches shamatha vipashana (mindfulness awareness meditation) as taught directly by the historic Buddha to Dawa Sangpo, the King of Shambhala, 2,600 years ago.

 Part I – The Historic Buddha